 John Hazlett is a husband, father, teacher, Coach, Veteran, and Christian.
 He has been married for 29 years this November 4 to his lovely wife Leah Newsom, and my son, Brandon, who is currently stationed at Ft.
 Bragg, North Carolina.
 This will be his 25th year of teaching at Rosenwald-Dunbar Elementary in Nicholasville, a journey from the classroom to enjoying the last 11 years as the Physical Education Teacher.
 He has been an Assistant Coach in Youth Football and Cross Country, and for the last 7 years has been coaching wrestling in Jessamine County.
 He served 30 years in the Army, with time on active duty during Desert Storm, to the Army Reserve as a Drill Sergeant, and finally to the National Guard as a Senior Infantry Instructor and acting Command Sergeant Major with the 238th Regiment, before officially retiring in 2016 as a Master Sergeant.
 He enjoys furry critters, sunsets and landscapes, traveling, and coffee on cool mornings, (well actually every morning.)
 He tends to be shy and reserved, although you would never guess it.
 However, with all the success that he has enjoyed, it was St. Raphael’s that took him in at the lowest and most troubled point of my life.
 The shelter and comfort that he found at St. Raphael’s gave him the opportunity to reconnect with my faith and to serve others.
 He’s still learning and growing as a Christian and feels blessed to do so at St. Raphael’s.

-Treasurer: Dave Sevigny
+Clerk: Dave Sevigny